coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/design_patterns/template_method.md

 ---
 ## Problem

-You need to execute a series of steps according to some algorithm or recipe and wish to provide the implementation for any of the steps.
+Define the structure of an algorithm as a series of high-level steps, making it possible to specify the behaviour of each step, giving rise to a family of algorithms that have the same structure but different behaviours.

 ## Solution

-Use the Template Method to describe each step in a superclass, delegating the implementation of each step to a subclass.
+Use the Template Method to describe the algorithm structure in a superclass, delegating the implementation of some steps to one or more concrete subclasses.

-For example, imagine you wish to model various types of document and each one may contain a header and a body.
+For example, imagine you wish to model the production of various types of document and each one may contain a header and a body.

 {% highlight coffeescript %}
 class Document